xpavlic4/OnlineWeb/README.md

 Build and Deploy the Quickstart
 -------------------------

-_NOTE: The following build command assumes you have configured your Maven user settings.
-If you have not, you must include Maven setting arguments on the command line.
-See [Build and Deploy the Quickstarts](../README.html/#buildanddeploy) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.